 Life has no limitations, except the ones you make.

 This post comes from Rough Writer Ruchira Khanna

 A Biochemist turned writer who gathers inspiration from the society where I write about issues that stalk the mind of the man via tales of fiction.

-I blog at Abracabadra which has been featured as “Top Blog” for four years.
+I blog at Abracabadra which has been featured as “Top Blog” for five years.
 Many of my write-ups have been published on LifeHack, HubPages to name a few.

 I can be found at:

 In this post (previously published on readilearn), I share suggestions for easy, fun and inexpensive activities you can do with family and friends of all ages over the holiday period.
 The suggestions aren’t new but are simply reminders of easy ways to have fun together that are often forgotten during hectic preparations and celebrations.
 They are great for the lull times and the ‘What can we do?’ times.
 Enjoy!

 Write an acrostic poem for yourself.
 Each person writes their name vertically and writes a word or phrase about what Christmas means to them for each letter.

 For example, here’s one for me:

 Naughty or nice?
 Why, nice of course.